- Why Colby?

 Joseph E. Atkins is the Assistant Dean of Students and Coordinator of Multicultural and Student Programs.
 Dean Atkins has been a Posse mentor since January 2005 for the Posse Program of New York.
 He is co-founder and director of Campus Conversations on Race, organizer of the Multicultural Literacy Initiative (faculty group developing diversity curricula), Senior Book Recommendation, and Learning Difference Coordinator.
 (Also, professor for ED197A- Metacognition and Academic Success, advisor for senior honors thesis in psychology, college representative for SOAR (Society organized Against Racism), and co-founder of the Maine Concussion Management Initiative under the Goldfarb Center.
 Dean Atkins received a Bachelors from Vassar College in 1997 (double major in Computer Science and Cognitive Science), Doctorate from the University of Rochester in 2003 (Brain and Cognitive Sciences).
 Dean Atkins came to Colby in the fall of 2002 as a sabbatical replacement professor in psychology right out of graduate school, and is a Visiting Assistant Professor Of Psychology.
 Dean Atkins maintains a lab in the psychology department and remains interested in exploring decision making and human and artificial intelligence.
 Dean Atkins' email address is firstname.lastname@example.org.

-Dr. Tashia Bradley is the Associate Dean of Students and Director of the Pugh Center.
+Dr. Tashia Bradley is the Senior Associate Dean of Students and Dean for Diversity, Inclusion, and Equity/Director of the Pugh Center.
 Dr. Tashia Bradley brings a wealth of experience as an administrator and educator in higher education.
 She comes to Colby from Berea College where she served as the Director of the Black Cultural Center from 2005 - 2011.
 Prior to Berea, Dr. Bradley was Director of Diversity, Gender and Leadership Educational Programs at New College of Florida, Director of Multicultural Affairs/International Student Services at Millikin University, and worked in the Multicultural Resource Center at the University of Kansas.
 Dr. Bradley has a B.A. from Florida A & M university, an M.S. in Higher Education Administration from the University of Kansas, and a Ph.D. in Educational Policy and Leadership from Florida State University.
 In addition to her extensive experience in administration, Dr. Bradley also served as an academic advisor and taught courses in the General Studies department at Berea College.

 Dr. Bradley joined the Colby Staff on July 1, 2011.
 Her email address is email@example.com.